We use cookies

 Building on her academic background in ethnic studies, migration, and environmental sustainability, Harper is passionate about climate resilience and environmental justice.
 In addition to working in the environment sector, Harper also has experience in refugee and asylum law.
 She has particular interest in partnership building, climate data democratisation, and nature-based resilience.

-Image of a woman in a blue top standing outside.
+Kirsty is in a blue top standing outside.
 She has glasses and is smiling.
 Behind her are some plants.

 Kirsty Lewin (she/her)